 Despite Durham’s prosperity, many of our neighbors struggle to find safe, comfortable, and affordable housing.
-Durham has approximately 2,500 homeless residents, and one in five of our neighbors lives in poverty.
+Durham has over 2,500 homeless residents, and one in five of our neighbors lives in poverty.
 A little more than 36 percent of Durham’s occupied housing units have housing problems, meaning that 35,000 Durham renters and homeowners have difficulty.

 Their housing problems include:

 - Substandard conditions, going without adequate facilities or living in dilapidated homes